If One of My Parents Had Diabetes, Will I?

 Diabetes development has a hereditary component, although it is not the sole factor.
 Lifestyle factors, environmental triggers, and other health issues can all contribute to the disease’s development.

-Because there are several varieties of diabetes, your risk is determined by the type of diabetes to which you are genetically inclined.
-If you have any concerns about your family’s history with diabetes, make sure to discuss them with your medical team.
+Because there are several varieties of this condition, your risk is determined by the type of the condition to which you are genetically inclined.
+If you have any concerns about your family’s history with this condition, make sure to discuss them with your medical team.

 In certain cases, genetic testing may not be useful; nonetheless, you may be checked for the condition.
 You will be informed about your specific risk, things to take to avoid or delay it (if feasible), and coping skills.